 This committee functions to administer both the Academic Progression and Honor System processes.
-With regard to the latter, it consists of a faculty member from each of the divisions, one pharmacy practitioner preceptor, the Director of Experiential Education, the Associate Dean for Student Success, and five students: the Vice President of Pharmacy Council and the Vice President of each PharmD class.
-It will be supported by staff from the Office of Student Success.
+The Honor System is facilitated by the Honor Council, consisting of one science-based faculty member, one teaching-based faculty member, one OSUMC practitioner, a member of the Experiential Team, the Associate Dean for Student Success, the Director of Student Success, and five students (Vice President of Pharmacy Council and the Vice President of each PharmD Class).
+The Associate Dean for Student Success and the PharmD Student Success Specialist are non-voting members.
+It is supported by staff from the Office of Student Success.